Research Projects

 Chinook salmon (Oncorhynchus tshawytscha) exhibit remarkable diversity across California river systems — different seasonal runs, different thermal histories, and increasingly different fates under climate change.
 My dissertation addressed a fundamental question: are these populations physiologically distinct in ways that reflect local adaptation to their thermal environments?

-I designed and conducted one of the largest metabolic experiments ever performed on teleost fishes, measuring aerobic scope, thermal performance curves, and critical thermal maxima across eight hatchery populations spanning the state.
-This work demonstrated clear interpopulation variation in thermal physiology and provided evidence for local adaptation — with significant implications for how we manage salmon under climate warming.
+I designed and conducted one of the largest metabolic experiments ever performed on teleost fishes, measuring aerobic scope, thermal performance curves, and critical thermal maxima across eight hatchery populations spanning the western United States.
+This work demonstrated clear interpopulation variation in thermal physiology and provided evidence for local adaptation.

 This work yielded three published papers, a book chapter, and an invited talk at NOAA's Groundfish Seminar Series.